sumeshshivan/QBLog/README.md

 ###Log files

-* Log files are created for each day inside Logs folder under the application's Documents directory.
+* Log files are created for each day with date as file name inside Logs folder under the application's Documents directory.